tgrozier25/tgrozier25/README.md

 - 👋 Hi, I’m @tgrozier25
 - 👀 I’m interested in technology, philosophy/history and now math.
-I currently work in information security but don't want to learn way more.
+I currently work in information security but am always interested in new opportunities.
 - 🌱 I’m currently learning/relearning prob theory and more basic math so I have a better foundational understanding of different theory
 - 💞️ I’m looking to collaborate on whateva. tho i am best at R and python so hopefully something related to stats.
 - 📫 How to reach me: tgrozier25@gmail.com